dbeck121/CPI-Helper-Chrome-Extension/README.md

 - [Feature] Rewritten browser action popup: faster, without jQuery and Semantic UI, and it can open the plugin settings of the current tab.
 Artifact names in the popup are now escaped.
 Special thanks to [Alexander Aigner](https://github.com/aaigi)
 - [Feature] The browser tab title shows a readable name of the current app.
 Thanks to [Alexander Aigner](https://github.com/aaigi)
 - [Feature] Plugins can use a select dropdown in their settings.
 Thanks to [Alexander Aigner](https://github.com/aaigi)
+- [Feature] CPI Helper buttons on the new API and MCP Server artifact pages.
 - [Improvement] Updated plugin metadata for Timeline, Unlock and Credential Helper.
 Thanks to [Gregor Schütz](https://github.com/DevGregor)
 - [Improvement] Version History highlights only the current version, Unlock refreshes the page after unlocking.
 Thanks to [Gregor Schütz](https://github.com/DevGregor)
+- [Fix] The runtime location menu can be clicked on pages outside the iFlow editor.
 - [Fix] The CPI Helper button in the new shell header opens on the first click and no longer disappears.
 Thanks to [Alexander Aigner](https://github.com/aaigi)
 - [Fix] The CPI Helper popup no longer opens empty the first time.
 Thanks to [Alexander Aigner](https://github.com/aaigi)
 - [Fix] CPI Helper stops cleanly after the extension was reloaded or updated instead of flooding the console.
 Thanks to [Alexander Aigner](https://github.com/aaigi)